GTeru/aws_studies_obsidian/Kinesis/Kinesis Data Streams.md

 		- Default capacity provisioned (4MB/s in or 4.000 records per second)
 		- Scales automatically based on observed throughput peak during last 30 days
 		- Pay per stream per hour & data in/out per GB
+- The maximum amount of consumers is defined by the number of shards

 ## Records
 ---